All Oral Histories

 Martinez is a recognized community activist and onetime chairman of the Dallas chapter of the League of United Latin American Citizens (LULAC).
 His memories were recorded during a public program at The Sixth Floor Museum.
 Recorded October 18, 2006.

 An award-winning musician and composer, Martinez is assistant band director at Sam Houston High School in Arlington, Texas.
 His works include “The Sixth Floor,” a piece commissioned by The Sixth Floor Museum to commemorate its 30th anniversary in 2019, and “3 Hours in Dallas,” a film score to accompany a compilation of Kennedy motorcade footage.
-Recorded November 13, 2018, and January 28, February 18, November 12 and 21, 2019.
+Recorded November 13, 2018, January 28, February 18, November 12 and 21, 2019, and September 30, 2020.

 Martyn was a first grader in Arizona at the time of the assassination.
 In the summer of 1972, she visited Dealey Plaza and went inside the Texas School Book Depository building.
 Recorded January 29, 2015.